theresaswayne/biosensor/README.md

 The most versatile script is `process_all_multiROI_tables.R`.
 This R script will calculate both pixelwise and regionwise ratios from results obtained in step 1.
 The regionwise ratios are less sensitive to imaging noise.

 ## 3. Generate color images.
 These images aid in the interpretation of ratio imaging results by converting ratio values to colors.
-Use the ImageJ script `colorize_ratio_image.ijm` to produce intensity-modulated or unmodulated images with calbration bars, using ratio images obtained in step 1.
+Use the ImageJ script `colorize_ratio_image.ijm` to produce intensity-modulated or unmodulated images with calibration bars, using ratio images obtained in step 1.